 Wim Hof is known for being able to run marathons barefoot across snow and immerse his naked body in freezing temperatures for extended periods, but the Wim Hof Method also allows the practitioner to go deeper into the mind and body.
 It’s essentially, an incredibly powerful form of meditation.

 Over the last few months, I’ve been practising the Wim Hof Method which some people suggest is similar to the ancient Tibetan inner heat practice called Tummo.
-Although the Wim Hof Method involves more than breathing, I wanted to share with you the main power breath exercise I’ve been doing every morning for two months.
-If you meditate after the power breath exercise, you should find yourself in quite a deep state of meditation very quickly.
+Although the Wim Hof Method involves much more than the breathing below, I wanted to share with you the main power breath exercise I’ve been doing every morning for two months.
+If you meditate after the power breath exercise, you should find yourself in quite a deeply relaxed state of meditation very quickly.

 **Practising this technique is completely at your own risk and if you want to do this exercise, make sure that you do not attempt it in water, whilst driving, standing up or without consent of your doctor or medical caregiver if in doubt.
+This breathing technique is part of a full course which involves other exercises.
 Never force yourself and always listen to your body. **

 1. Get comfortable